The Two Synod Solution

 -Large Word and Sacrament who has previously

-been admitted to their Presbytery which is
+been admitted to their Presbytery,

-aligned with their Primary Synod
+aligned with their Primary Synod,

 (Westminster or Auburn) or another